-When the body is over weighted with toxins and its organs are not working optimally one will not feel their best.
-It is important to cleanse the body on an annual basis as well as to partake in a healthy clean diet everyday.
-The best times of year to cleanse at the fall and spring time.
+When the body is overweighted with toxins and its organs are not working optimally one will not feel their best.
+It is important to cleanse the body on an annual basis as well as to partake in a healthy clean diet every day.
+The best times of the year to cleanse are during the fall and springtime.

 Easy steps to clean up one’s diet and aid the body in its natural detoxification process is to make sure that all organs are working as they should and that any foods that cause irritation or are allergens are removed from the diet.

-- antibodies (Ab): aka immunoglobulins is a large Y shaped protein produced by B cells that is used by the immune system to identify and neutralize foreign objects such as bacteria and viruses and food particles
+- antibodies (Ab): aka immunoglobulins is a large Y shaped protein produced by B cells that are used by the immune system to identify and neutralize foreign objects such as bacteria and viruses and food particles

 - they flag the food and whenever it returns into the body it flares up your insides.

 How food intolerances appear on the skin